 Most active adults retiring in Florida find the cost of living lower than wherever they came from.
 There’s no state income tax in Florida, and you certainly won’t be paying large heating bills through the winter.
 When new residents arrive from the Northeast, the mid-Atlantic, Canada, or the West Coast, they’re pleasantly surprised at how little they have to budget for basic household expenses.

 Tampa is more cost-effective than Miami.
-A report published in 2019 by The Council for Community and Economic Research revealed that Tampa Bay can boast the lowest cost of living level compared to any other city in Florida, including Miami.
-Basic essentials like gas, utilities, groceries, and entertainment are more affordable, so if you’re careful about your budget, you might want to choose Tampa over Miami.
+A report published in 2019 by The Council for Community and Economic Research revealed that the Tampa Bay area can boast the lowest cost of living level compared to any other city in Florida, including Miami.
+Basic essentials like gas, utilities, groceries, and entertainment are also more affordable, so if you’re careful about your budget, you might want to choose Tampa over Miami.

 Culture and Entertainment

-Both Tampa and Miami offer their new residents a lot of art, dancing, music, and opportunities for continuing education.
+Both Tampa and Miami offer their residents a lot of art, dancing, music, and opportunities for continuing education.
 Anyone planning to spend the retirement years learning how to salsa or flamenco will probably feel more comfortable in the Miami scene.
 The southern city is a melting pot that celebrates multiple cultures.
 There are specific arts districts for Haitian, Cuban, and Caribbean communities.
 Local artists share their work at museums and galleries, and there’s plenty of live music and dancing in neighborhoods like South Beach, Little Havana, and Coconut Grove.

 The Wynwood Arts District is full of Miami’s best art galleries, fashion brands, and trendy restaurants.
 Art Basel is an annual art exhibit with similar shows in Hong Kong and Basel, Switzerland.
 In South Miami, new residents will enjoy exploring the Fairchild Tropical Botanic Garden.